tommyettinger/textratypist/README.md

 for obfuscation purposes because this is an open-source library, but it does add a small amount to the size of the final JAR or APK.
 Right now, that appears to be 202 KB if you don't include any assets, so I wouldn't worry about it.

+Distance field fonts generally seem more useful than they actually are, as implemented here.
+Both SDF and MSDF fonts use a shader to handle size changes, but the way things are now, the shader only changes when the scale of a `Font` is changed, not when it has its size changed inline using (for example) the `[%200]` tag, or changed with an effect like `{SQUASH}`.
+In these cases, the enlarged text just looks blurry, though it is worse with MSDF.
+Using a standard font actually looks a lot better for these small-to-moderate size adjustments, and because it doesn't need a different shader, the standard fonts are much more compatible with things like emoji, and can be used in the same batch as graphics that use the default SpriteBatch shader.
+SDF fonts support kerning, and `Gentium-sdf.fnt` uses both an SDF effect and kerning, but MSDF fonts have to be created through a cumbersome process that does not support kerning.
+This makes MSDF fonts only work their best for fixed-width typefaces.

+If you happen to use both tommyettinger's TextraTypist library and tommyettinger's [colorful-gdx](https://github.com/tommyettinger/colorful-gdx) library, you may encounter various issues. `ColorfulBatch` and `ColorfulSprite` both are incompatible with how TextraTypist sends vertex information to a Batch, though it would be possible to extend Font and override any of its code that handles vertices.
+Color description can be done by both colorful-gdx's `SimplePalette` and `ColorUtils.describe()` here, but descriptions would really need to use the RGBA color space to work as expected.
+Alternative shaders from colorful-gdx's `Shaders` class generally won't work correctly with the known fonts here and the defaults for neutral colors (here, white is the neutral color, but in most shaders that allow lightening, 50% gray is the neutral color).
+The easiest solution for all this is to use a normal, vanilla `SpriteBatch` for TextraTypist rendering, and whatever `ShaderProgram` or `ColorfulBatch` you want for colorful-gdx rendering.

 ## License

 This is based very closely on [typing-label](https://github.com/rafaskb/typing-label), by Rafa Skoberg.